Restore an app in Azure

 This article shows you how to restore an app in Azure App Service that you have previously backed up (see Back up your app in Azure).
-You can restore your app with its linked databases on-demand to a previous state, or create a new app based on one of your original app's backup.
+You can restore your app with its linked databases on-demand to a previous state, or create a new app based on one of your original app's backups.
 Azure App Service supports the following databases for backup and restore:

 Restoring from backups is available to apps running in Standard and Premium tier.
 For information about scaling up your app, see Scale up an app in Azure.
 Premium tier allows a greater number of daily backups to be performed than Standard tier.